 Howdy, howdy!
 I know you’ve been holding your breath for the big reveal, so here goes.
 What?
 What big reveal, you ask?
 Oh, ok, it’s going to be that way.
 Huh.
 Actually, I’m pretty excited about how this French Country end table turned out.

-Francesca was already painted when I bought her, but the color was an off white with yellow undertones.
+The table was already painted when I bought it, but it was off-white with yellow undertones.
 And you know how much I dislike yellow undertones, even to the point of remaking our bedroom curtains.

 So, I sanded and primed the table with Rust-oleum gray primer, my new favorite primer, as mentioned in my canister set makeover.

-I painted a couple of coats of General Finishes Snow White Milk Paint, sanding between coats- the perfect time to use the secret to getting a smooth finish.
+I painted a couple of coats of General Finishes Milk Paint in white, sanding between coats- the perfect time to use the secret to getting a smooth finish.
 I distressed lightly here and there, then glazed, as mentioned above.

 Notice anything in that last picture?
 I added postcard graphics from Graphics Fairy to the top of the end table.